Seal Your Music Before the Contract: How Producers Protect Their Catalog

 You and a producer spend three sessions building a track.
 Six months later, after the song lands a sync deal, the producer claims he wrote 80% of it and demands a revised split.
 You say 50/50.
 Without dated documentation of your individual contributions, this is your memory versus his memory.
 A judge has to decide.

-A sealed version chain — your first draft, the hook you sent on Tuesday, the bridge revision on Friday — creates an objective record that neither party can rewrite retroactively.
+A sealed version chain, including your first draft, the hook you sent on Tuesday, and the bridge revision on Friday, creates an objective record that neither party can rewrite retroactively.

 2. The Sample Claim

 You sample a three-second vocal run from a 1970s record.
-Your clearance attorney says it is transformative and non-infringing.
+Your clearance attorney says the use is non-infringing and the sample qualifies as fair dealing under applicable law.
 Two years later, after the song has significant commercial value, the original publisher files suit.
 They claim you used a longer clip and that your current version is different from what was cleared.

 3. The Ghost Producer Dispute

-Ghost production is ubiquitous in electronic music.
+Ghost production is common in electronic music.
 A ghost producer creates a track, sells it to an artist, signs a transfer agreement.
-Years later — after the artist becomes famous — the ghost producer leaks the original sessions and claims he was never paid fairly, or that the transfer agreement was coerced.
+Years later, after the artist becomes known, the ghost producer leaks the original sessions and claims he was never paid fairly, or that the transfer agreement was coerced.

 The artist needs to prove the agreement was legitimate and that no side agreement or verbal promise modified it.
 A sealed copy of the transfer document, created on the day of signing, carries legal presumption of authenticity under ZertES and eIDAS.
 The hash cannot be forged.